How to use Leapable

 Specific files

-Ingest these three files into the "research-papers" database: ~/Downloads/entanglement-2024.pdf, ~/Downloads/decoherence-review.pdf, ~/notes/chapter-3-draft.md.
+Add these three files into the "research-papers" vault: ~/Downloads/entanglement-2024.pdf, ~/Downloads/decoherence-review.pdf, ~/notes/chapter-3-draft.md.
 Process them after.

 Watch the progress